The major is organized around a sequence of required courses:

 The Nancy “Penny” Schwartz (Class of 1974) Fund supports the efforts of current anthropology majors to acquire competence in non-Western languages.
 Modest grants, not to exceed $500, will be made to help cover expenses associated with international or national travel and study that include language instruction.
 Domestic funding is for language classes only; no support is provided for other academic coursework, internships, or research conducted in the United States.
 Domestic funding for tutors, commercial services and/or self-study guides will not be provided and grants will not be made for post-baccalaureate language training.

-Requests for 2013 should be submitted electronically to the department’s administrative assistant, Lea Ahlen (email@example.com), no later than February 15, 2013.
+Requests for 2014 should be submitted electronically to the department’s administrative assistant, Lea Ahlen (firstname.lastname@example.org), no later than March 7, 2014.
 The request must include specific information on the study program and the language to be studied, as well as a clear statement of the importance of the language to the student’s anthropological interests.
 Any additional sources of funding to which applications have been made must be identified.
+2014 Schwartz Application Form

 Additional Notes About the major